Skip to content

 Get Your Brief Right

-First thing you need to include in your brief is the basic room information and room sizes.
+The first thing you need to include in your brief is the basic room information and room sizes.
 It is helpful to use the measurements of your current rooms, as long as they meet your expectations.
 The second aspect you need to consider is your building flow – the layout/structure of the internal rooms.

-It is important to make sure that it will be consistent with yours and your family’s lifestyle.
+It is important to make sure that it will be consistent with your and your family’s lifestyle.
 For instance, if you need an open-plan kitchen connected to the dining room so that you can cook while spending time with your family and entertaining guests.
 Or a sheltered seating area outside with a gas fire pit and BBQ, so that you can enjoy BBQs with friends and family.

 DOWNLOAD OUR FREE GUIDE AND KICKSTART YOUR SELF BUILD TODAY!